johannschopplich/kirby-headless/README.md

 ## Field Methods

+### `toResolvedWriter()`

+This field method resolves page and file permalinks to their respective URLs.
+It's primarily intended for usage with KQL queries, because the value of `writer` fields contain permalink URLs like `/@/page/nDvVIAwDBph4uOpm`.

 ### `toResolvedBlocks()`

 The `toResolvedBlocks()` method is a wrapper around the `toBlocks()` method.
 It's primarily intended for usage with KQL queries, because the `toBlocks()` method returns only UUIDs for the `files` and `pages` fields.